Rodney Maynard: SANFL career

 Rodney Maynard joined his older brother Brenton at Norwood who played in the under 19s Premiership and won the best and fairest.
-Maynard made his SANFL debut on the 17th of March 1984 v Glenelg at age 17, however mainly played in the Reserves for the next three seasons, and was a member of the 1985 and 1986 Reserve Premiership teams alongside his brother Brenton.
+Maynard made his SANFL debut on 17 March 1984 v Glenelg at age 17, however mainly played in the Reserves for the next three seasons, and was a member of the 1985 and 1986 Reserve Premiership teams alongside his brother Brenton.

 In 1987 Maynard became a regular member of the SANFL team, winning the most improved player award.
 The following season he continued his fine form winning the club leading goalkicker and was runner-up in the Norwood Best and Fairest.
 Rodney had his finest season in 1989 playing centre half forward and centre half back, winning the club best & fairest and being selected for the state squad.

 For seven seasons Rodney and Brenton drove two hours to Adelaide from the family farm at Lameroo to train on Thursdays.
 They would return to the farm that night, work on the Friday and come back to Adelaide in time to play on the Saturday.
 Brenton retired from the SANFL in 1989.